Grants

 • Ongoing expenses such as food, utility bills, etc. will not be eligible for funding.

-• Grants are not renewable.
+• Special Projects Fund grants are not renewable.

 Microsanctuaries of Color Fund